koor-tech/koor/INSTALL.md

-# Building Rook
+# Building Koor Storage Distribution

-Rook is composed of a golang project and can be built directly with standard `golang` tools, and storage software (like Ceph) that are built inside containers.
+Koor Storage Distribution is composed of a golang project and can be built directly with standard `golang` tools, and storage software (like Ceph) that are built inside containers.
 We currently support these platforms for building: